 Some West Virginia counties are worse than others regarding the number of opioid overdoses experienced.
 One of the worst counties in the entire nation for overdose numbers is McDowell County, West Virginia.
 It’s estimated that the fatality rate from drug overdoses alone is almost three times higher in McDowell County than the entire state.
 Current lawsuits also suggest that opioid addiction has drained the county’s finances due to increased rehabilitation, hospitalization, and postmortem costs.

-How Can a West Virginia Opioid Litigation Lawyer Help?
+How Can a Charleston Opioid Litigation Lawyer Help?

 It’s an unfortunate fact that long term opioid use has not been fully studied until now.
 As more overdoses occur, it’s becoming obvious that the addictive qualities of prescription opioids are significant—and not simple to fight against.
 Recent studies are beginning to suggest that the highly-addictive nature of opioids may share many similarities with the highly-addictive nature of cigarettes and nicotine.

 This raises one huge question—Have opioid manufacturers held back information regarding the addictive nature of long term use?
 Could they have done more to warn medical providers and patients regarding the possibility of overdose?
 Many states—including West Virginia—are starting to file lawsuits against opioid manufacturers for injuries and suffering that resulted from long term use.